MonsterGirl’s 150 Days of Classic Horror #121 The Reincarnation of Peter Proud 1975

 Featuring the Original Music by Composer Jerry Goldsmith

-(They Shoot Horses Don’t They 1969, Frankenstein, The True Story 1973 The Gumball Rally 1976) has always struck me as a quasi-urbane/ feral cat, sophisticated yet wildly sexy and untamed.Especially with his deeply fluid eyes.
-And I do LOVE cats!
+Sarrazin (They Shoot Horses, Don’t They, 1969, Frankenstein, The True Story, 1973, The Gumball Rally, 1976) has always struck me as a quasi-urbane/ feral cat, sophisticated yet wildly sexy and untamed, especially with his deeply fluid eyes.
+And I do love cats!

-College professor Peter Proud starts to have flashbacks and reoccurring dreams from a previous life.
-He begins to become drawn to a place that he has never been before yet is so hauntingly and disturbingly familiar.
-Leaving his girlfriend Nora played by the sexy Cornelia Sharpe behind, he goes on a personal mission to find the truth…
+College professor Peter Proud starts having flashbacks and recurring dreams from a previous life.
+He begins to become drawn to a place that he has never been to before, yet is so hauntingly and disturbingly familiar.
+Leaving his girlfriend Nora, played by the sexy Cornelia Sharpe, behind, he goes on a personal mission to find the truth.

-Driven by the cosmic forces that surround his destiny, Peter meets up with his wife Marcia Curtis (Margot Kidder) from his past incarnation.
-Some how Marcia recognizes in Peter very unique characteristics that are startling to that of her dead husband, Jeff.
+Driven by the cosmic forces surrounding his destiny, Peter meets up with his wife, Marcia Curtis (Margot Kidder), from his past incarnation.
+Somehow, Marcia recognizes in Peter very unique characteristics that are startling to those of her dead husband, Jeff.

 Recognizing the implications of the nature of Peter and Ann’s relationship, the anxious and melancholy Mrs. Curtis tries to keep the two young lovers away from each other.
 But…what is the secret behind the death of Jeff Curtis?
 And what will happen to Peter in the end?